Saltstack module file 详解

 source_hash

-Hash file/expression, as used in :py:mod:`file <salt.states.file>` and
+Hash file/expression, as used in :py:mod:file <salt.states.file> and

 other states.
 If this value refers to a remote URL or absolute path to

-a local file, it will be cached and :py:func:`file.extract_hash
+a local file, it will be cached and :py:func:file.extract_hash <salt.modules.file.extract_hash> will be used to obtain a hash from

 it.